What Types of Flooring Can Be Installed Over Vinyl?

 There are a few keys to installing these types of flooring over vinyl.

-How Do You Prepare the Old Vinyl for a New Flooring Installation?When going over the top of an existing vinyl floor with a new type of flooring, a little bit of preparation work will give installers the best chance at long term success.
+How Do You Prepare the Old Vinyl for a New Flooring Installation?When going over the top of an existing vinyl floor with a new type of flooring, a little bit of preparation work will give installers the best chance at long-term success.

-If installing a thin roll of floor over the existing old vinyl, any imperfections may be visible.
+If installing a thin roll of the floor over the existing old vinyl, any imperfections may be visible.
 Any damage in the subfloor or areas with dips or uneven spaces may cause a problem when going over the top of the old vinyl.